lambda-music/lambda-music.github.io/readme.md

 time, I had encountered many opportunities that could lead me to death, but I luckily survived.
 In the time, I learned a dialect of Laotian language and eventually I could acquire the ability to speak it very fluently.
-That experience opened me up to the other languages like English.
+That experience opened me up to other languages like English.
 And additionally I studied Scheme in the same period.

 I learned Laotian music at that time and I found it had some similarities with jazz.
 I am a jazz guitarist.
-I have been experimenting to search the way to mix jazz, Laotian music and other music for decades.
+I have been inquiring to find the way to mix jazz, Laotian music and other music for decades.
 And I hope someday I can develop a whole new type of music.

 Less have I visited to English spoken countries; I have visited to Boston, Massachusetts back in 1996 for only three month and 2002 for only a month.
 My